 Clarify whether the work covers fine art, decorative arts, archives, books, photographs, textiles, scientific material, or a mixed collection.

-Confirm whether the museum, university, archive, historical society, CPA, attorney, or donor representative will ask factual questions during the process.
+Confirm whether the museum, university, archive, historical society, CPA, attorney, or donor representative will ask factual questions.

 Do not compare prices until each appraiser is quoting the same property list, evidence packet, deadline, and report standard.